-Enrichment is an integral part of the curriculum and is one of the 5 underpinning elements of the Trust vision for our students.
-We believe that enrichment can extend the range of educational experiences for our students, broadening horizons, helping them to discover hidden talents, try new things and to promote their growing love of learning.
+Enrichment activities are part of our school day, as we believe that enrichment can extend the range of educational experiences for our students, broadening horizons, helping them to discover hidden talents, by trying new things.

 The second are the two enrichment days that take place on the last days of the Michaelmas and Lent Terms.
-At Michaelmas, fun educational school trips and activities take place off-site wherever possible.
-At the end of the Lent Term, the whole school comes together to take part in an activity which has an learning challenge, enterprise, work-related learning, citizenship or PSHE theme.
-Such examples of past Lent Term enrichment days have been ‘Tournament of the Minds’ and ‘Battle of the Bands’.
+At Michaelmas, fun educational school trips and activities take place off-site wherever possible and at the end of the Lent Term, the whole school comes together to take part in an activity which has a learning challenge, enterprise, work-related learning, citizenship or PSHE theme.

 As well as compulsory enrichment, our school also has opt in extra-curricular activities at lunchtimes and after school in ‘Lesson 7’.
 A whole range of activities are available for students to continue to demonstrate their commitment to the ‘6Cs to Success’.
 Please click here to view the current lunchtime and “Lesson 7” schedule.